makerdao/community/governance/votes/Executive vote - April 18, 2024.md

 - A total of **214.55 MKR** will be distributed to eight Aligned Delegates as compensation for March 2024.
 - A total of **175.14 MKR** will be distributed to nine AVC members as participation rewards for Q1 2024.
 - A total of **238,339 DAI** will be paid to Aave as part of the SparkLend revenue share.
-- A new address in the RWA015-A output conduit will be whitelisted.
 - **84,211.27 USDP** will be pushed out of the MCD PSM PAX Input Conduit Jar.
 - A proxy spell for Spark Protocol on Ethereum and Gnosis will be triggered.